Using our Stencil Kits

 - Seal and Mask the Stencil

-Use a sealer such as readily available Mod Podge to seal the stencil along the cutout edges that will receive paint.
+Although it is not a requirement, some users prefer to use a sealer such as readily available Mod Podge to seal the stencil along the cutout edges that will receive paint.
 This will prevent bleeding under the stencil.
 Be sure to follow the manufacturer's recommendation for drying.

 To protect your cockpit from overspray and drips, it is recommended that you mask off the rest of the cockpit using plastic sheeting, masking paper, and/or painter's tape.